 NuQuantum (UK), coming out of the University of Cambridge and our other fellowship company, has developed faster and more secure cryptography techniques designed to be fit for purpose in the quantum age, as existing cryptography will be severely compromised by the increasing sophistication and availability of quantum computing.

 Quantum Light Metrology (UK), are developing ultra-compact, high-precision quantum optical sensors.
 QLM’s drone-mountable methane leak detector offers a tool for the oil and gas industry to reduce emissions and improve safety while significantly reducing operating costs.

 Skyrora (UK) is an Edinburgh-based launch vehicle designer, manufacturer and service operator.
-It is developing a low-cost, personalised service to meet increasing demand for small satellite launches, that will ensure satellites are placed in the most effective orbit.
-It plans ot be deploying small satellites from the UK by the early 2020s.
+It is developing a low-cost, personalised service to meet an increasing demand for small satellite launches, that will ensure satellites are placed in the most effective orbit.
+It plans to be deploying small satellites from the UK by the early 2020s.

 Sofant (UK) is developing a new antenna technology that extends the range of high-frequency radio networks by more than 10 times, making the deployment of such networks vastly more economically viable.
-It consumers 70% less energy than existing technologies, enabling wireless service providers to significantly reduce costs.
+Its consumers 70% less energy than existing technologies, enabling wireless service providers to significantly reduce costs.